Family Court and Child Custody Evaluation

 The standard evaluation protocol.
 A AFCC-standard evaluation typically includes: (a) clinical interviews with each parent, conducted separately; (b) clinical interviews with each child, conducted without a parent present; (c) direct observation of each parent interacting with each child; (d) collateral contacts with relevant third parties (teachers, paediatricians, social workers, extended family where appropriate); (e) review of relevant records (school records, medical records, prior CPS or child protection records, court records from prior proceedings); and (f) psychological testing of the parents and, where appropriate, the children.

 Psychological testing in custody evaluations.
-The MMPI-2 or MMPI-2-RF is the most commonly used personality assessment in North American custody evaluations, providing a psychometrically robust measure of parental psychopathology with validity scales sensitive to defensive responding, which is endemic in adversarial custody contexts.
-The PAI is used as an alternative or supplement.
+The MMPI-2-RF or PAI personality batteries are the most commonly used personality assessments in North American custody evaluations, providing a psychometrically robust measure of parental psychopathology with validity scales sensitive to defensive responding, which is endemic in adversarial custody contexts.
 The Parenting Stress Index (PSI-4) provides a measure of the parent-child relationship and parental stress.
 For children, age-appropriate instruments include the Child Behavior Checklist (CBCL), the Conners Rating Scales (for ADHD and conduct concerns), and projective instruments such as the Roberts-2.
 The AFCC Model Standards caution against over-reliance on projective techniques and against the use of instruments that have not been validated for forensic custody-assessment purposes.

 The evaluator's obligations under dual-role constraints.
 The forensic psychologist conducting a custody evaluation must navigate a distinctive dual-role tension: they are retained (in whole or in part) by the court or by both parties, but either or both parties may have an interest in influencing the outcome.
 The AFCC Model Standards, the APA Specialty Guidelines for Forensic Psychology (2013), and the APA Guidelines for Child Custody Evaluations in Family Law Proceedings (2010, revised 2022) all require the evaluator to maintain impartiality, to disclose potential conflicts, and to document the basis for all opinions.
 In UK practice, the expert's overriding duty is to the court, not to the instructing party, under Civil Procedure Rules Part 35 and the associated Protocol for the Instruction of Experts; the Cafcass officer likewise owes a duty to the court rather than to either parent.

-Parental alienation is the most scientifically contested concept in the custody-evaluation literature, and the forensic psychologist entering this area must engage with that contestation directly.
+Parental alienation is the most scientifically contested concept in the custody-evaluation literature.
 The history of the construct, the current debates about its validity, and the methodological obligations that apply when it is raised in custody proceedings are all important for practice.

 Gardner's Parental Alienation Syndrome (PAS).
 Richard Gardner, a Columbia University psychiatrist, introduced the term Parental Alienation Syndrome in the early 1980s and elaborated it in The Parental Alienation Syndrome (1987).
 He defined PAS as a disorder arising in children primarily in the context of custody disputes, characterised by the child's campaign of denigration against one parent with little or no justification, attributed to the other parent's systematic programming or brainwashing.
 Gardner argued that PAS justified custody reversal (awarding custody to the rejected parent) and that the alienating parent's behaviour could constitute a form of child abuse.
 He also developed what he called "therapeutic" interventions, including recommendations for forced visitation and "deprogramming" that have been widely criticised.

-Gardner's formulation was not subject to independent peer-reviewed scientific scrutiny before it began to be cited in custody proceedings.
+Gardner's formulation was not validated by independent peer-reviewed research before it began to be cited in custody proceedings.
 It was never included in the DSM (the American Psychiatric Association twice declined to include it, in the DSM-IV process and the DSM-5 process) and it has not been included in the ICD-11.

 What the research does and does not establish.
 There is a legitimate and clinically documented phenomenon: some parents do engage in behaviours that undermine a child's relationship with the other parent (badmouthing, restricting access, making false allegations, or exposing children to conflict).
 There is also a well-established literature on children who resist or refuse contact with one parent.
 The contested questions are: (a) whether these phenomena constitute a syndrome (with the diagnostic and aetiological implications that the term carries); (b) whether the aetiological assumption that the resisting child's behaviour is caused by the other parent's behaviour is empirically supported in individual cases; (c) whether the recommended interventions have adequate outcome evidence; and (d) whether the construct has been disproportionately weaponised in proceedings where genuine abuse or coercive control allegations are raised.